itsfoss/text-script-files/config/ghostty/README.md

 ## Keybindings set in this configuration

+Below, Trigger sequence are used for most of the actions.
+That is, press the first combination (CTRL + A) and then press the said key to trigger the mentioned action.

+This is what the form `CTRL + A T` means.

 |             Function             |         Keybinding         |
 | -------------------------------- | -------------------------- |
 | Open a new tab                   | CTRL + A T                 |